 - Third, as a senior in your fall semester (or the summer before fall semester)

 If you didn't take the exam at the beginning of your junior year, try to take it for the first time in February.
 This way you'll get your scores in March and will have plenty of time to study and decide whether you'd like to retake the ACT in June, July, or later.

 Try to avoid registering for back-to-back dates in the fall of your senior year.
 You likely won't get your scores until the regular registration deadline for the next test has already passed.

 Furthermore, it'll be a struggle to prep efficiently and with such little time in-between tests; you'll probably be pretty busy with college applications as it is!

 Another huge factor is time.
 How many months will you be able to devote entirely to ACT prep?
-How many points do you need to improve your baseline score by to reach your goal score?
+By how many points do you need to improve your baseline score to reach your goal score?
 (Your baseline score is the score you start with before you begin any prep.
 You can find yours by taking an official ACT practice test.)

 Our usual recommendation is to study for the ACT for three to six months.
 This amount of time should allow you to hone your test-taking skills and strategies without burning you out.

 However, what's more important than months is the total number of hours you put in.
 Here are our estimates for the number of hours you'll need to study for the ACT based on how large of a point improvement you want: